Find Any File (FAF)

 Find Any File is a program for Apple's macOS that lets you search for files on your disks.

 - Contrary to Spotlight (or the search in Finder), it does not use a database but instead uses the file system driver's fast search operations, where available.
-This lets you search for file properties such as name, dates, size, kind etc. (Note: FAF is not made for finding text inside documents - other apps may be better at this, see below).
+This lets you search for file properties such as name, dates, size, kind etc., and even for plain text contents quite fast.

 - Find Any File can find files that Spotlight doesn't, e.g. those inside bundles and packages and in inside folders that are usually excluded from Spotlight search.
 It can even search in other user's folders if you use FAF's unique root search mode.